kostasgrevenitis/Codenception.StairwayPatternArchitecture/README.md

 - It embraces DI
 - Carter template is used instead of ASP.NET Core WebApi template, for the Web API

-## Domain
+## Domain namespace

-The **.Domain.Interfaces** has all the interfaces organized per domain entity.

-The **.Domain**	namespace has all the implementations of the agreed upon system behaviours.
+This namespace is related to the agreed upon system behaviours.
-In those classes we write the code that is related to the *functional requirements*.
+In the implementation classes we write the code that is related to the *functional requirements*.
 Each domain entity is assembled by three items:

 - An Entity class item, that carries the domain (or business) logic